twosharprocks/UADEL-CYBER-BOOTCAMP-2022/Class-Activities/19-SIEMS/16_Choosing_A_Vendor.md

 2. Answer the following questions about your SIEM vendor selection.
 Use Google if necessary.
-   - What is the name of the SIEM product you selected?
+   - What is the name of the SIEM product you selected? `IBM Security QRadar`
-   - What is the name of the SIEM vendor organization?
+   - What is the name of the SIEM vendor organization? `IBM`
-   - What are the features of this SIEM?
+   - What are the features of this SIEM? `Built-in support for threat intelligence feeds, enables users to generate custom reports to track specific security metrics`
-   - What are the primary advantages of this SIEM?
+   - What are the primary advantages of this SIEM? `Excellent software company reputation (eg. vs SolarWinds or McAfee), wide-ranging and well-developed features`

 ---